Cornell-MAE-UG/spring-2025-portfolio-Megan327/_projects/A-wetSpinner.md

 Using this machine, functional threads can be spun using food-safe, biodegradable ingredients.
 Check out the GitHub page for this project <a href="{{"https://hybridbodylab.github.io/open-wet-spinning/"}}">here</a>!

-I worked on all the mechanical components of the machine.
 Since the machine is supposed to be accessible to make, all the parts can be purchased or 3D printed.
 I work on designing all the 3D parts and printing them using Fusion 360 and Open SCAD.
+Recently, I've made the machine operate significanty quieter and have improved the speed at which yarn can be spun.
-I also keep an updated assembly of the machine.
+I created an assembly of the machine.
 Here is a drawing of the latest version:

 ![Machine Drawing]({{ "/assets/images/machineDrawing.png" | relative_url }})